How long does the program take to complete?

 As of 2019-20, all candidates will be required to pass the CalAPA in order to receive their Preliminary Administrative Services Credential.

-The three CalAPA cycles will be embedded in the PLI course assignments.
 Note: the CalAPA requires that candidates obtain video footage of leadership activities which they engage in at their school sites and submit this footage as part of their assessment.
 Release forms will be provided for confidentiality.

 For more information about the CalAPA, please visit the CTC Performance Assessment Website.